faozziyyah/django-ecommerce-app/README.md

 Users should be able to:

-- Add an item to cart.
+- Add an item to the cart.
 - View each item.
-- Update and clear cart.
+- Update and clear the cart.
-- Make payment with paypal.
+- Make payment with PayPal.
-- View items categories.
+- View item categories.
 - Login as a user and log out.
-- Remove item and like items in cart.
+- Remove items and like items in the cart.
 - Search for items in store.
 - View the optimal layout for the site depending on their device's screen size